-The decision of the representative dated July 28, 2016, reference 01, is reversed.
+The decision of the representative dated August 4, 2016, reference 01, is reversed.
 Unemployment insurance benefits shall be withheld until claimant has worked in and been paid wages for insured work equal to ten times claimant's weekly benefit amount, provided claimant is otherwise eligible.

-Payments received by claimant in this matter are overpayments and must be repaid.
-As employer did substantially participate in fact finding in this matter, employer's account will not be charged for said overpayments.
+Claimant has been overpaid benefits in this matter.
+Claimant shall be responsible for repaying said overpayments as employer did substantially participate in fact finding such that employer's account shall not be charged.

 Blair A. Bennett Administrative Law Judge

 Decision Dated and Mailed

 bab/pjs